 You may experience some itchiness or irritation.
 Under no circumstance should you pick, scratch, or rub the eyelid margins or make any attempt to remove crusty material along the eyelashes.
 Removal of the crusts may result in removal of the actual pigment.

-Eye drops maybe used every one to two hours after the procedure to help with dryness,swelling or as needed.
+Eye drops can be used every one to two hours after the procedure for the first day.
+Or as needed.

-Apply Aquaphor ointment with cotton swabs for the first 5 days or as needed.
+Keep the treatment area moist/covered with RecoverAll / A&D ointment for the first 5 days or as needed.

-Avoid tanning beds and sun exposure for 5 days or until the treatment area heals.
+Avoid tanning beds and sun exposure for two weeks or until the treatment area heals.

 As with all other procedures, stay out of the sun!

 Lips will feel swollen and dry after the procedure.
 The duration of overall dryness varies between clients.
-Minimize dryness as much as possible by using your Aquaphor.
+Minimize dryness as much as possible by using your RecoverAll /or A&D ointment.

 Avoid swimming pools and tanning beds for two weeks after the procedure.

-For just the first 72 hours following your procedure, we strongly advise you to only brush your teeth with water, toothpaste and mouth wash may irritate your lips and interfere with the healing process.
+For just the first 72 hours following your procedure, we strongly advise you to only brush your teeth with water, toothpaste may irritate your lips and interfere with the healing process.

 Lip color retention varies widely between clients.
 Factors such as genetics, sun exposure/damage, lip tissue health, scar tissue, fever blisters, and implants may impact color retention.
 Be sure to schedule your lip touch up 30-45 days following your procedure to maximize color retention.